jesrojas/lcbo-inventory-alert/README.md

 Are you sure docker is running on your system?
 You can get that error when compose is not able to connect to docker via docker socket.

 If the issue still persists, try to reset the Docker Desktop, and sign out your account from Docker Desktop.
-Sign in again and run the command again in your terminal.
+Sign in again and run the command in your terminal.